-Classes are offered Sunday mornings at 9:00 a.m.
-Animate Faith covers topics such as the Bible, the Episcopal Church and being an Episcopalian, church history, theology, interfaith dialogues, and other topics.
+Classes are offered Sunday mornings at 9:15 a.m.
+Adult Faith Formation covers topics such as the Bible, the Episcopal Church and being an Episcopalian, church history, theology, interfaith dialogues, and other topics.
 In addition to topics related to religion and spirituality, we also offer education sessions on various topics of interest to the congregation.

 Our book club meets in the library the fourth Tuesday of the month at 7:00 pm.
 We are always looking for discussion leaders.
 Feel welcome to join us anytime, whether you've read the book or not.
 Please go to our home page to see this month's selection.